-The corporate performance criteria for fiscal 2010 were structured into four groups as described in the table below.
-These criteria included certain predefined "stretch" goals that, to the extent met, entitled the executives to receive up to an additional 50% of the portion of their target bonuses tied to corporate performance; however, unless corporate goals (including the "stretch goals") representing at least a 50% payout of the target corporate bonus were achieved, no bonuses would have been paid based on corporate performance.
-The table also shows the relative weighting of the areas with specific performance objectives within each group based on target, maximum (assuming achievement of "stretch" goals); and actual attainment for fiscal year 2010.
-As shown in the table, based on our management's assessment of its performance against the performance criteria described below, the Compensation Committee determined that 90% of the portion of the executives' target bonuses tied to corporate performance had been earned for fiscal year 2010.
+The corporate performance criteria for fiscal 2012 can be organized into three general groups as described in the table below.
+These criteria included certain pre-defined "stretch" goals that, to the extent met, entitled the executives to receive up to an additional 50% of the portion of their target bonuses tied to corporate performance; however, unless corporate goals (including the "stretch goals") representing at least a 50% payout of the target corporate bonus were achieved, no bonuses would have been paid based on corporate performance.
+The table also shows the relative weighting of the areas with specific performance objectives within each group based on target, maximum (assuming achievement of "stretch" goals); and actual attainment for fiscal year 2012.
+As shown in the table, based on our management's assessment of its performance against the performance criteria described below, the Compensation Committee determined that 98% of the portion of the executives' target bonuses tied to corporate performance had been earned for fiscal year 2012.